Nikola Bjelanović: Club career

-Born in Raška, Bjelanović played for Bane Raška, Bežanija and Lokomotiva Beograd before he signed a three-year contract with Javor Ivanjica in last days of 2015, as the best right-back of the Serbian youth league and member of Serbia national under-19 football team.
+Born in Raška, Bjelanović played for Bane, Bežanija and Lokomotiva Beograd before he signed a three-year contract with Javor Ivanjica in last days of 2015, as the best right-back of the Serbian youth league and member of Serbia national under-19 football team.
 He made his Serbian SuperLiga debut for Javor Ivanjica in 35 fixture match of the 2015–16 season, against Metalac Gornji Milanovac, played on 7 May 2016.
 In summer 2016, Bjelanović moved on loan to FK IMT, where he collected 22 matches with 1 goal for 2016–17 season in the Serbian League Belgrade.